info@amyrubin.ca 902-526-0335 annapolis royal, ns

 There are many ways to feel better.
 You can choose the one that feels good to you.
 Going with what feels right, comfortable, or even easiest is a great place to start!

 Counselling works best if you like your practitioner.
-If I’m not the right fit for you, I can help you find someone who is.
+If you feel I’m not the right fit for you, no hard feelings!

-”Mental health” is a strange term.
+”Mental health” is a strange term that doesn’t really capture what’s going on.
 Many of the issues it seeks to describe are also physical, emotional, and spiritual in nature.
 The good news is that means there are many potential starting points for feeling better.

-Past trauma impacts your nervous system.
-This can happen with breath, meditation, and/or movement; you don’t have to talk about it if you don’t want to or don’t feel ready.
+Past trauma and current emotional distress impacts your nervous system.
+This means shifts can happen with breath, meditation, and/or movement; you don’t have to talk about it if you don’t want to or don’t feel ready.

 There are practices you can learn to take charge of your wellness so you do not become dependent on appointments.